Applied-Scientific-Research/onbody/README.md

 The FMM does this by approximating the influence of far boxes at a given level onto a target box at that level, and then interpolating those values (velocities, potentials, etc.) down to its child boxes.
-That method requires a standard octree (in which all boxes at the same level are the same size) in order to make the box-box interaction lists programmable.
+That method requires a standard octree (in which all boxes at the same level are the same size) in order to make the box-box interaction lists deterministic.

 A dual-tree-traversal code is a generalization of this to trees without that symmetry property, and is what we use in our O(N) code.
 Instead of only boxes at the same tree level (and thus exact